 Knock yourself out!
 Scroll down for my resume and my reasons for making this blog/website.
 But first, a quite flattering photo! ( Ah, youth!
 I remember it well!)

 Below: Liz Hall-Downs at The Railway Friendly Bar, Byron Bay, 1992.
-Unpublished photo from shoot promoting ‘Writers at The Rails’ by The Northern Star.)
+Unpublished photo from shoot promoting ‘Writers at The Rails’ by The Northern Star staff photographer.)

 Welcome to my blog!

-And if you have enjoyed what you have read here, please consider supporting a crip freelancer and buy me a coffee.
+If you have enjoy what you read here, please consider supporting a crip freelancer and buy me a coffee.
 My Paypal link is below: